Hamburg Blues Band

-The Hamburg Blues Band is a German blues band, notable for its associations with prominent English musicians as invited guests and band members.
+The Hamburg Blues Band is a German blues band, being associated with prominent English musicians as invited guests and band members.

 History

 The Hamburg Blues Band is a German blues rock group and was founded by the singer and rhythm guitarist Gert Lange in 1982.
 The original band composition was complemented for a number of years by Alex Conti on lead guitar.

 Following the departure of Alex Conti, the current line-up of the Hamburg Blues Band consists of Miller Anderson on lead guitar (formerly of Keef Hartley and Savoy Brown), Gert Lange (vocals and rhythm guitar), Hans Wallbaum on drums and Michael "Bexi" Becker on the bass.
 Prior to Anderson becoming the band's lead guitarist, the band engaged Clem Clempson, formerly of Humble Pie, among other bands.
 Becker had also been a member of Lake, a band revived by Conti in the early 2000s, while still a member of the Hamburg Blues Band.
 The Hamburg Blues Band's former keyboard player, Adrian Askew, was also a member of the revived Lake.